eagle840/katacoda-labs/jekyll/step1.md

 you'll notice that a folder _site has been created.
-Make sure you make no changes in this folder for now, it's the content for the generated site. (the option --watch will continue to update)
+Make sure you make no changes in this folder for now, it's the content for the generated site.
 Look at the index.html in _site, you'll notice its the same in your home folder right now.
 As we add content it will auto generate pages.

 `cat ~/_site/index.html`{{execute}}

-It should be the same as the orginal index.html
+For now it should be the same as the orginal index.html

 ### A little bit of Liquid